 In 2011 I started using Instagram only to use the filters that were introduced back then.
-They were an awful set of filters, but it was all a new experience, and using your phone as a camera was unspeakable at that time 😉 …
+They were an awful set of filters, but it was all a new experience, and using your phone as a camera was quite a miracle at that time 😉 …

-In no time, the App Store was beginning to fill with countless photography editing apps, and users started to create photography art, using various editing applications on top of the other (apping).
+In no time, the App Store began filled with countless photography editing apps, and users started to create photography art, using various editing applications on top of the other (apping).
 Various hashtags appeared and Instagram was on fire, bursting with worldwide creativity and genuine art sharing.

 When Facebook acquired Instagram, it was the beginning of the end.
 New algorithm was introduced, commercial ads started appearing in feeds, and numerous new stuff was added, including archives, stories, reels, shops and other “better user experience” features.